cjohansen/cjohansen-no/resources/md/referentially-transparent-crud.md

                       format-contact-tel)})
 ```

-I have not included all the details, but the main point here is how we've
-created a system for completely referentially transparent CRUD.

 ## In summary

 So there you have it.
 I'm sure you can create referentially transparent
 CRUD-functions in most any language, but Clojure and Datomic both bring features
 to the table that make doing so easy.
 In fact, they both encourage this style of
 programming.
-The result is that testing I/O functions is really straight
+The result is that testing I/O functions is really straight forward,
-forwards and fast.
-Because it's all just pure functions, reasoning about the
+and fast.
+Because it's all just pure functions, reasoning about the code is
-code is quite easy, and it's just damn fun to work with.
+quite easy, and it's just damn fun to work with.

 Did I mention that our app handles emails and sms messages the same way?
 Add
-stuff to `:command/emails`, and `process-results` will send it off for you.
+stuff to `:command/emails`, and `process-results` will send 'em off for you.

 Clojure.
 Datomic.
 You gotta love 'em.